-IMN Dismisses FG’s Explanations for Non-release of El-Zakzaky - THISDAYLIVE
+IMN Dismisses FG’s Explanations for Non-release of EL-Zakzaky - THISDAYLIVE

 “On one hand, where the accused is charged under a state law, the order of the court granting bail for an accused person bail is targeted at the state authorities for compliance.

-The IMN leader is being prosecuted by Kaduna State Government for alleged culpable homicide, unlawful assembly and disruption of public peace among other charges.
+The IMN leader is being prosecuted by the Kaduna State government for alleged culpable homicide, unlawful assembly and disruption of public peace, among other charges.

-However, IMN, in a statement yesterday in Kaduna by Ibrahim Musa, said it could not be deceived by the utterances of the minister.
+However, in a statement on Sunday in Kadun by Ibrahim Musa, the Islamic group said it cannot be deceived by the utterances of the justice minister.

-The IMN maintained that the federal government could not distance itself from the continuous detention of El-Zakzaky because his arrest and subsequent detention were by federal government agencies in the last four years.
+The IMN maintained that the federal government cannot distance itself from the continuous detention of Zakzaky because his arrest and subsequent detention were by federal government agencies in the past four years.

-The statement alleged: “We wish to categorically repudiate the audacious insinuations by the Attorney-General of the Federation (AGF) and Minister of Justice, Abubakar Malami (SAN) that the fate of the leader of the Islamic Movement of Nigeria, Sheikh Ibraheem El-Zakzaky and his wife, lies in the hands of the Kaduna State Government and its governor, Nasiru Ahmed El-Rufai.
+The statement said: “We wish to categorically repudiate the audacious insinuations by the Attorney-General of the Federation (AGF) and Minister of Justice, Abubakar Malami (SAN) that the fate of the leader of the Islamic Movement of Nigeria, Sheikh Ibraheem Zakzaky and his wife, lies in the hands of the Kaduna State government and its governor, Nasiru Ahmed El-Rufai.

-“We are not deceived by any denial of complicity of General Muhammadu Buhari-led federal government.
+“We are not deceived by any denial of complicity of General Buhari-led federal government.

-“The Saudi Crown Prince’s self-confessions during a visit to the US that the brutal and inhuman suppression and the continuing illegal detention of Sheikh Ibraheem El-Zakzaky was part of his major foreign policy achievements further confirm the federal government’s involvement, as foreign policy issues are in the exclusive list of the federal government.”
+According to Musa, “The Saudi Crown Prince’s self-confessions during a visit to the US that the brutal and inhuman suppression and the continuing illegal detention of Sheikh Ibraheem Zakzaky was part of his major foreign policy achievements further confirm the federal government’s involvement, as foreign policy issues are in the exclusive list of the federal government.

 “Was that not why the Saudi King was the first to call General Buhari in December 2015, soon after the Zaria genocide, to congratulate him for what he called a victory against terrorism?